Water Treatment in the Food & Beverage Industry | RO Systems

-There are few industries which require as much need for purified water than the bottling industry.
+There are few industries which require as much need for purified water than the food & beverage industry.
 Our history working within this industry shows us that most beverage companies have their own standards in regards to the level of water purity required for the production of their soft drinks.
 Our extensive background in the Food and Beverage industry allows us to understand the specific needs of our clients.
 We use this knowledge to conjure original water treatment solutions with first-rate standards:

 BOTTLING PURIFICATION PROCESS

 Beverage bottling usually starts with municipal tap water, coming right out of the water sources from the cities where the plant resides.
 Tap water like this is certainly drinkable, but usually has an element of hardness, or deposits of heavy metals (usually from the pipes that transport the water) that detract from the taste.
 Water softeners and reverse osmosis are perfect for creating pure, potable water.

 Once a beverage company has a large sample of purified water, a "blank slate", if you will, to work with, they typically begin adding their own unique mixtures of minerals, metals, carbon dioxide (the "fizz" in soda), sugars, syrups, and food coloring to create the soft drinks that we know and love.
 Once this solution is thoroughly mixed, it is packed into sealed bottles or cans and transported to its destination.
 Alcoholic beverages go through a similar process, but typically baked with yeast and some form of grain or fruit added to them to produce alcohol.
 Because of the simplicity of the premise of beverage bottling, a majority of companies that make beverages do it in small businesses.